North Wales Police: History

 Gwynedd Constabulary was formed in 1950 by the amalgamation of Caernarvonshire Constabulary, Anglesey Constabulary, and Merionethshire Constabulary under the Police Act 1946.
 In 1965, the force had an establishment of 308 and an actual strength of 296.

 Flintshire Constabulary and Denbighshire Constabulary were merged into the force in 1967, but it retained its existing name.
 On 1 April 1974, the Local Government Act 1972 created an administrative county of Gwynedd covering part of the police area (broadly equivalent to the original Gwynedd Constabulary area).
 To avoid confusion, the force was renamed North Wales Police.

 Under proposals made by the Home Secretary on 6 February 2006, the force would merge with Dyfed-Powys Police, Gwent Police and South Wales Police to form a single strategic force for all of Wales.
 The proposals were later shelved.

 In May 2011, North Wales Police completed a major restructuring, moving from three territorial divisions to a single North Wales-wide policing function.

+In 2026, Home Secretary Shabana Mahmood announced plans to merge the currently existing 43 police forces of England and Wales into 10-15 forces, with 12 being cited as a possible number.
+The prospect of an All-Wales police force popped back up again, as a result.